Monday, May 8, 2023

 That's right: Gandhi called Hitler "friend."
 At best, this was incredibly naive.
 Forty days later, Hitler invaded Poland.

 6. The Western Democracies won it.
-If it wasn't for the 27 million casualties, military and civilian combined, that the Soviet Union took, the Nazis wouldn't have lost nearly as many men as they did.
+If it wasn't for the 27 million deaths, military and civilian combined, of citizens of the Soviet Union, the Nazis wouldn't have lost nearly as many men as they did.

 In the years to come, America and Britain didn't want to admit anything good about the Communist nations, so they came to believe that they won the war, without Soviet help.
-The British like to take it a step further: They like to claim that they stood alone for 2 years until America came in and hogged the glory.
+The British like to take it a step further: They like to claim that they stood alone for 2 years until America came in, and that America has hogged the glory ever since.

 It gets taken even further than that.
 When England play Germany in soccer, England fans sing this, to the tune of "She'll Be Comin' 'Round the Mountain":